 5. Investigate food sensitivities.
 Here’s one that most women don’t think of when it comes to fuzzy thinking or brain fog.
 But food sensitivities can definitely create mental challenges — even if you don’t notice any digestive symptoms at all.
 One of the biggest culprits is gluten.
 We recommend removing gluten from your diet for two weeks and seeing how you feel.
 The other common food offenders include: dairy, soy, eggs, peanuts, corn and citrus fruits.
 We developed an elimination diet with supplement support to reset your digestion and clear your mind and body.

 Don’t let fuzzy thinking scare you — do something about it instead.
 Brain chemistry is not a fixed state and will react for better or worse to the way we treat ourselves and our bodies.
 Though you should always check in with your doctor if you have major concerns, there are many contributing factors to mental fogginess in menopause and chances are good that you can clear the cobwebs and get back to your life.
 We offer a Hormonal Health Program that includes our Herbal Equilibrium, women’s multivitamin, omega-3’s and suggested dietary changes.
 In addition, you have full phone support from our Wellness Coaches located right here in Maine.
-If the Package isn’t right for you, we offer individual products in our SHOP as well.
+If the Program isn’t right for you, we offer individual products in our SHOP as well.
 Take care of your brain and your body today — you’ve got a long life ahead of you!